zwbetz-gh/zwbetz/content/blog/sql-query-pagination-with-spring-boot-and-jdbctemplate/index.md

 If you've used Spring Boot before, you may know that JPA includes pagination support out-of-the-box.
 While this is nice, there are some scenarios (like the one I encountered at work recently) where you're working with raw, complex SQL, but you still need some way to do pagination.

 Luckily, with a bit of trial and error, and a bunch of googling, I crafted a solution.
-Roughly, here's how it works:

-- Pick a page size, also known as a _chunk_ size.
-I've defaulted it to 5 for this sample, which is artificially small
-- Create a `Pageable`.
-Start it a 0 (the first page) and pass it the page size
-- Get the first page by calling `findAll`.
-This method accepts the `Pageable` then creates a query from it.
-You _could_ create the query using `LIMIT` and `OFFSET`, but I went with a plain `WHERE` clause that selects a range of IDs since it's more performant.
-This method also calls `countAll` to get the total
-- While the current page is not empty, do the work.
-First, log the progress.
-You'll thank yourself for this, especially if the job is long-running.
-Next, _do something_ with each row.
-I'm only logging the row in this sample.
-Next, increment the `Pageable` then use it to call `findAll` again

-**Note:** The page size value is configurable, so you can override it in the `src/main/resources/application.properties` file by setting `pagination_runner.page_size`.
-Or via env var by setting `PAGINATION_RUNNER_PAGE_SIZE`.

 If you get stuck, checkout the [GitHub repo](https://github.com/zwbetz-gh/sql-query-pagination-with-spring-boot-and-jdbctemplate) for the full project.